MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Lab 8.1 - Configuring VLANs and Trunking.md

 f.
 Issue the show vlan brief command to determine the VLAN assignment for F0/24.
 To which VLAN is F0/24 assigned?
 HINT: VLAN 1

+> VLAN 1, Default VLAN

 Note: Before removing a VLAN from the database, it is recommended that you reassign all the ports assigned to that VLAN.

 Why should you reassign a port to another VLAN before removing the VLAN from the VLAN database?

+> Prevents connectivity loss for that port.

 ## Part 4: Configure an 802.1Q Trunk Between the Switches